Quantum Circuit Completeness: Extensions and Simplifications: Vanilla quantum circuits

 \subsection{Completeness}

-We prove the completeness of $\QC$ by showing that every equation of the original complete equational theory introduced in \cite{CHMPV} can be derived in $\QC$.
+We prove the completeness of $\QC$ by showing that every equation of the original complete equational theory $\QCold$ introduced in \cite{CHMPV} can be derived in $\QC$.
 To this end we first show the completeness of $\QC$ for the (modest) fragment of quantum circuits containing at most one CNot gate.

-\begin{lemma}[1-CNot completeness] $\QC$ is complete for circuits containing at most one $\gCNOT$, i.e. for any quantum circuits $C_1,C_2\in\propQC$ with at most one $\gCNOT$, if $\interp{C_1}=\interp{C_2}$ then $\QC\vdash C_1=C_2$. \end{lemma} \begin{proof} The idea of the proof is to conduct a semantic analysis to characterise the possible values of the unitaries represented by the 1-qubit circuits \tikzfigS{./proof-n/Ai},\tikzfigS{./proof-n/Bi},\tikzfigS{./proof-n/Ci},\tikzfigS{./proof-n/Di} in the following equation:
+\begin{lemma}[1-CNot completeness] $\QC$ is complete for circuits containing at most one $\gCNOT$, i.e. for any $\propQC$-circuits $C_1,C_2$ with at most one $\gCNOT$, if $\interp{C_1}=\interp{C_2}$ then $\QC\vdash C_1=C_2$. \end{lemma} \begin{proof} First we can show that, for semantic reasons, it is enough to prove the statement for 2-qubit circuits containing no swap gate and exactly one CNot gate.
+Then, by the simplification principle (\Cref{prop:crossinggate}), it is sufficient to prove whenever the equation is sound.
+By semantic analysis, we can show that there exist $\alpha,\beta,\gamma,\varphi,\theta\in\R$ and $k,\ell\in\{0,1\}$ such that

-It turns out that we can prove this equation in $\QC$ for any such unitaries (when the semantics coincide).
-We conclude the proof using the completeness of $\QC$ over 1-qubit circuits.
-The proof is given in \cref{appendix:1CNOTcompleteness}. \end{proof}